20 out of 23 people found this review helpfulwrite a review of this game

 The BadNow it's time to share the reasons which compelled me to get rid of this game more than once.
 I guess that would be easier, since those who don't like Diablo II would probably not hesitate to state the reason: repetitive gameplay.

 Lack of imagination in gameplay design is probably a result of randomization.
-I never liked randomly generated environments, and while I welcome the random items of Diablo II I don't understand why it was necessary to randomize the playing area itself.
-It's true that the scenery is beautiful, but you can't shake off an uncomfortable sensation when exploring those plains and corridors that will have a different layout next time you start the game.
+I never liked randomly generated environments, and, while I can see the logic behind the random items of Diablo II, I don't understand why it was necessary to randomize the playing area itself.
+It's true that the scenery is nice, but you can't shake off an uncomfortable sensation when exploring those plains and corridors that will have a different layout next time you start the game.
 Random locations means no attachment to them: you can't get attached to something that was designed by a soulless machine and won't be there during another playthrough.
 There can be no puzzles, because puzzles demand hand-made locations with actual design involved.
+Exploration loses its meaning, because you can't really explore an area that doesn't actually exist.

 Absence of any life-like activity in friendly areas is depressing.
 Most dialogues are dry and humorless, and no NPC makes you care for him.
 There is something annoyingly calculating in the way Diablo II presents those characters, whose sole purpose appears to be feeding you boring, uninspired quests and selling you items.
 There is no feeling of cohesion in the game world, as those isolated towns are lost in the ocean of vast areas populated by nothing but hostile creatures.
 There aren't even any wandering salesmen or anything of the kind, making the world strangely artificial.
 There is really very little charm in Diablo II.
 It can impress and absorb you, but it cannot quite enchant you.